Kristaps Porziņģis: 2012–13: Rookie season

 Entering the 2012–13 ACB season, Sevilla had hired Aíto García Reneses, who previously worked with the likes of Pau Gasol, Juan Carlos Navarro, Ricky Rubio and Rudy Fernández.
-On 29 September 2012, Porziņģis got the opportunity to make an appearance with the club's first team, but was allowed to play just a minute.
+On 29 September 2012, Porziņģis got the opportunity to make an appearance with the club's first team, but was allowed to play for only a minute.
 Sevilla took a tremendous loss to CB Murcia.
-Following a return to the youth categories of the club at the Torneig de Bàsquet Junior Ciutat de L'Hospitalet, he went back to competing for the senior squad.
-On 16 January 2013, he logged only four minutes against Spartak Saint Petersburg in the EuroCup, scoring no points, but contributing one rebound and one assist.
-He scored his first basket for the senior team on 20 February 2013, in a rematch with Spartak.
+Following a return to the youth categories of the club at the Torneig de Bàsquet Junior Ciutat de L'Hospitalet, Porziņģis went back to competing for the senior squad.
+On 16 January 2013, he logged only four minutes against Spartak Saint Petersburg in the EuroCup, scoring no points, but contributing a rebound and an assist.
+Porziņģis scored his first basket for the senior team on 20 February, in a rematch with Spartak.
 Porziņģis said, "I was very nervous at the beginning: I wanted to do well and not pick up turnovers.
 At the same time, I got a lot of confidence with players of my same age.
 That allowed me to play better with the first team and practice with more confidence."
-On 4 May 2013, he posted a season-high seven points with the senior team, hitting two of three shots vs Bilbao Basket in ACB competition.
+On 4 May, Porziņģis posted a season-high seven points with the senior team, hitting two of three shots vs Bilbao Basket in ACB competition.